PeterUpfold/fondu-win-dll/README.md

 fondu-win-dll
 =============

-**Highly** experimental version of `fondu` which does not have dependencies on the POSIX API and so does not need Cygwin.
-Designed to provide a DLL export for a future version of DfontSplitter for Windows to call into directly.
+A version of `fondu` which does not have dependencies on the POSIX API and so does not need Cygwin.
+Designed to provide a DLL export for DfontSplitter for Windows to call into directly.

 ## Original Licence